Advanced Welding School has the most diverse course offering of any school in the area.

 - Learn skills in blueprint reading, shop math, and fabrication.

-- Diversify by taking as many welding classes as possible.
+- Diversify by taking as many welding courses as possible.

 - Cross train to learn how to perform structural, aerospace, fabrication, and pipe welding.